 Dr Katz: “Fillers.
 I love fillers.
 It really gives me the opportunity to be artistic, but at the same time give that instant change.
 It is instant gratification.
 I love showing someone half of the face when I’m done with half of something, just to so they can see what it’s really done for them.
 It’s really amazing what a little tiny bit of filler can do.
 There is skill to it, too.”

 I’d have to say that I think she’s amazing at injecting filler!
 So a post-filler Dr. Katz selfie is totally in order.
 Thank you, Dr. Katz, for answering all of my questions.

-I hope I covered a lot of questions you may have regarding your skin.
+I hope I covered a lot of questions you may have regarding skincare in your 30s.
 If there is anything else you’d like to ask Dr. Katz, leave your question in the comments and I will pass it along to her!